mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-01"></a>
 [Back to top](#top)
 ## MI-01 -- Rep. Jack Bergman (R)
+### Committees
+Jack Bergman is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $890,000.00 in SC HEP grants.